bradennapier/eslint-plus-action/README.md

 - Button to run ESLint Fix [COMING SOON]
 - More...

-> This is fairly new some setup is coming but it should be straight forward by viewing the [`action.yml`](https://github.com/bradennapier/eslint-plus-action/blob/master/action.yml)

 > The summary comments have some redundancy when there are suggestions available.
 This will be improved.

 > The `fix` property is not yet setup but will come shortly.
 If fixes are available, it will render an action button to run the fix as well.

 ## Configuration

 You provide configuration properties within your workflow by using the `with` property.
 See the `Simple Workflow Example` for an example of providing your github-token.

 > `boolean` types are expected to be strings that equal either `true` or `false`.